crunchmail/crunchmail-client-php/docs/entities.rst

 -----------

 :Method: ``get()``
-:Summary: send a ``GET`` request to the API using the current entity uri.
+:Summary: Send a ``GET`` request to the API using the current entity uri.
 :Return: Entity of the same type